Reinforcement Learning Approaches for the Orienteering Problem with Stochastic and Dynamic Release Dates: Reinforcement Learning Solution Approaches

 At each decision epoch $e$, we are given the sets of known customers $N_e^{known}$ and unknown customers $N_e^{unknown}$.
-As for $N_e^{unknown}$, we generate a set of scenarios $\Omega$ where a scenario $\omega \in \Omega$ represents a possible realization of the expected release dates for $i \in N_e^{unknown}$, sampled according to the distribution associated with $\tilde{r}^e_i$.
-Assume that we are given a scenario $\omega\in\Omega$.
-We propose to determine the route serving a subset of requests from $N_e^{known}$ while approximating the rewards obtained from serving the remaining ones from $N_e^{unserved}$ until the deadline.
-As for the approximation of future routes serving customers in $N_e^{unserved}$, we use a batch approach that works as follows.
+As for $N_e^{unknown}$, we generate a set of scenarios $\Omega$ where a scenario $\omega \in \Omega$ represents a possible realization of the release dates for $i \in N_e^{unknown}$, sampled according to the distribution associated with $\tilde{r}^e_i$.
+Assume that we are given a scenario $\omega\in\Omega$, we propose to determine the route serving a subset of requests from $N_e^{known}$ (the route 0), while approximating the future routes and the respective rewards obtained from serving the remaining ones from $N_e^{unserved}$ until the deadline.
+We assume that there will be $|K|$ additional future routes serving customers in $N_e^{unserved}$, and for their approximation we use a batch approach.
+The term “batch” refers to a set of requests scheduled for future delivery, with each batch being served by a dedicated future route.
+On the other hand, the “batch approach” refers to the specific approach employed to create batches.

 First, we assume that each future route will serve at most $\rho$ requests.
-This will allow us to easily obtain an approximation of the duration of future routes.
-Also, it is reasonable to assume that in practical applications the company will not wait for too long (i.e., it will not wait for more than $\rho$ parcels becoming available at the depot) before dispatching the vehicle.
-Thus, by a proper tuning of the value of $\rho$ (as shown in Section \ref{sec:sensitivity}), one might obtain a good approximation of the duration of future routes.
-We apply the formula of \cite{daganzo1984distance} to obtain an estimation of the duration of each future route.
-This formula is commonly used in the literature thanks to its simplicity and accuracy (\cite{sankaran2007relative}, \cite{jabali2012continuous}, \cite{van2019delivery}).
+This will allow us to obtain an approximation of the duration of future routes easily.
+Also, it is reasonable to assume that in practical applications, the company will not wait too long (i.e., it will not wait for more than $\rho$ parcels to become available at the depot) before dispatching the vehicle.
+Thus, by properly tuning the value of $\rho$ (as shown in Online Appendix H.2), one might obtain a good approximation of the duration of future routes.
+We apply the formula of \cite{daganzo1984length} to estimate the duration of each future route.
+This formula is commonly used in literature thanks to the fact that it is easy to implement and provides good estimation ( \cite{jabali2012continuous} and \cite{van2019delivery}).
 According to the formula, given the Euclidean area $\mathcal{A}$ containing the locations of unserved customers and $\rho$, under the assumption that the locations are scattered uniformly and independently, the expected tour duration $T_D$ is $0.75\sqrt{\mathcal{A}\rho}$.
+This approach particularly fits the deliveries in densely populated areas, where dispatchers are assigned a restricted number of parcels in each delivery, thus route duration is rather stable and easy to estimate.